timgott/wfplug/README.md

 # wfplug :electric_plug::fire:

-Plugin build and development tool for Wayfire, the extendable Wayland window manager.
+Plugin manager for Wayfire, the extendable Wayland window manager.

-It makes it very easy to create new plugins, build plugins and try them with isolated config.
+It makes it easy to install plugins, and test them with isolated config.
+It also can setup a new plugin quickly from a template.

 # Dependencies